tecnalia-medical-robotics/force_teaching/ibd_test_data/README.md

 # General description of the package
 Package containing reference data for initial dev
 <!--- protected region package descripion begin -->

+The wrench information is read from a csv file, and is then published as a wrench stamped.

+The csv file contains the pose and the wrnch measured by the two objects.
 <!--- protected region package descripion end -->

 <!--- todo How to handle the image generation -->